 Whereas the items listed in the previous section apply to almost all content you develop, the content below requires marketers to make deliberate decisions that are closely related to the platforms in question.

 Pick and choose from the statistics below to make a persuasive business case for content marketing.
 Show decision-makers where their target audience is hanging out and the best ways to reach them through high-quality content.
-Doing so can help you get the buy-in — and budget — you seek.
+Doing so can help you get the buy-in — and content budget — you seek.

 Social media content